Top 5 Secrets Why Europe Developed Faster

 Climate

 Eurasia is wide.
 The climate in these latitudes is perfect for agriculture.
-Such high protein crops like wheat and barley can easily be cultivated there by the farmer.
+The farmer can easily cultivate high-protein crops like wheat and barley.
 Looking at the two continents, you will notice that they all go north or south, crossing several climate zones.

-It means it cannot spread over a large distance from the point where a culture succeeds in domesticating an animal or a plant.
-Because of the different climate zones that need to be crossed would explain why most great empires are longer than they are tall.
+It cannot spread far from where a culture successfully domesticates an animal or a plant.
+The different climate zones that must be crossed would explain why most great empires are longer than tall.

 Domestication